 Boats run from Martin’s Haven between Good Friday or 1st April (whichever is earlier) and 30th September.
 They run Tuesdays to Sundays and Bank Holiday Mondays and leave from Martin’s Haven at 10am, 11am and 12 noon with return sailings from 3pm onwards.

 As trips to Skomer are very popular (particularly in peak season May-July), to avoid disappointment it is recommended you arrive as early as you can to queue for tickets.
 Tickets are offered on a first come first served basis, and during peak times can sell out within the first hour/hours of Lockley Lodge opening.
-Sailings may be disrupted by the weather – check by calling Lockley Lodge, an information point and gift shop run by the Wildlife Trust, or Dale Sailing.
+Sailings may be disrupted by the weather – check by calling Lockley Lodge, an information point and gift shop run by the Wildlife Trust, or Pembrokeshire Islands Boat Trips.
 Parking is available in a National Trust car park at Martin’s Haven.

 Distance from Manor Bedw: 28 miles